alfiwillianz/alfiwillianz.github.io/README.md

 - Clean dark mode interface
 - Project showcase section
 - Achievements section
+- Blog with articles about AI, data science, and programming
 - About me page with contact links
 - Custom 404 page for handling broken links